Gobd/postback/README.md

 ### Kochava Miniproject :: "Postback Delivery"

-##### Description:

-Congratulations on participating in the Kochava "Postback Delivery" miniproject!
-You will be building a webapp to function as a small scale simulation of how we at Kochava synchronize data with third-party partners.

 ##### Instructions:
 1. Provision provided linux server (see Resources - Server) with software stack required to complete project.
 2. Change default redis port immediately on startup